scalp42/aws_tools/cookbooks/s3encrypt/README.md

   - In the target properties file(s) where secrets would exist in plain text anyway
   - In environment variables on the target server, if that meets your security standards

+### *About The Gem*

+The following methods for uploading files to S3 are provided by the [s3encrypt](https://github.com/DonMills/ruby-kms-s3-gem) gem; use any of the following methods to upload your secrets depending on the level of server-side encryption you prefer on files in your S3 buckets:

+   * `s3encrypt_putfile()` - Uploads an encrypted file to an S3 bucket of your choice with no server-side encryption
+   * `s3encrypt_putfilekms()` - Uploads an encrypted file to an S3 bucket of your choice using S3 server-side encryption provided by your KMS master key
+   * `s3encrypt_putfilesse()` - Uploads an encrypted file to an S3 bucket of your choice using S3 server-side encryption provided by Amazon

+The `S3encrypt.putfile()` methods expect several arguments as follows:

+   1. The filename (including extension) of the file to be encrypted.
+The s3encrypt Ruby gem does NOT require this to be a JSON file, but the s3encrypt cookbook expects it to be.
+   2. The path in S3 to the secrets file.
+This must not begin with a forward slash and assumes that the S3 bucket is already created.
+Please specify this argument by listing any sub-bucket folders followed by the secrets filename (including extension).
+   3. The name of your S3 bucket.
+   4. The value for your encryption context.
+The encryption context is entirely arbitrary, but the `getfile()` method of the s3encrypt Gem will expect the same encryption context that you used to upload the secrets.
+There is no way to retrieve the secrets unless the same encryption context is provided during the decryption call.
+   5. The unique identifier for your AWS KMS master key that should be used to generate an encryption key and encrypt your specified files.

+The following method for downloading and decrypting files is provided by the s3encrypt gem.
+   * `S3encrypt.getfile()` - Decrypts and downloads an encrypted file from an S3 bucket of your choice

+The `S3encrypt.getfile()` method expects several arguments as follows:

+   1. The filename (including extension) of the file to be decrypted.
+The s3encrypt Ruby gem does NOT require this to be a JSON file, but the s3encrypt cookbook expects it to be.
+   2. The path in S3 to the secrets file.
+This must not begin with a forward slash and assumes that the secrets file already exists in the given path.
+Please specify this argument by listing any sub-bucket folders followed by the secrets filename (including extension).
+   3. The name of your S3 bucket.
+   4. The value for your encryption context.
+The encryption context is entirely arbitrary, but the `getfile()` method of the s3encrypt Gem will expect the same encryption context that you used to upload the secrets with the `putfile()` method.
+There is no way to retrieve the secrets unless the same encryption context is provided during the decryption call.

 ## Requirements

 ### *AWS Configuration*